• Travel over 50 – We are old not dead!

 You’re unlikely to find this name on many other Pembrokeshire beach guides.

 But that doesn’t make this beautiful beach any less worthy of its position on this list.
 This cute little cove is an absolute gem.
-You’ll find it tucked away on the coastal road just south of the better known Newgale Beach (also well worth a visit!) on the western side of Wales.
+You’ll find it tucked away on the coastal road just south of the better-known Newgale Beach (also well worth a visit!) on the western side of Wales.

 The beach at Nolton Haven’s got a totally different atmosphere to many of the other inlets around Pembrokeshire.
-Protected on both sides by the headland, a cluster of buildings surrounding it, including various forms of accommodation.
+Protected on both sides by the headland, a cluster of buildings surrounds it, including various forms of accommodation.
 The vibe’s relaxed, with locals and families alike frolicking on the golden sands and glimmering waters.

-It’d also be a great stopping off point for the Pembrokeshire coastal path that runs right through Nolton’s doorstep.
+It’d also be a great stopping point for the Pembrokeshire coastal path that runs right through Nolton’s doorstep.

 Bonus Pembrokeshire Beaches: All the Tiny Coves